Safeya-Yasien/e-commerce-mern-app/README.md

 ## Back to server

-##### 1512. add count routes for both products and users to return the count of products and users
+##### 1512. add count routes for both products and users to return the count of products and users using "countDocuments"

 ## Back to admin